CU-Boulder-CRDDS/Open-Access-Odyssey/README.md

-An interactive text game made for OA Week 2025.
+An interactive text game made in Twine for OA Week 2025.

 Text released under a CC BY-SA license.